thingsSDK/guides.thingssdk.com/thingssdk_cli/index.md

 # thingsSDK CLI

-__thingsSDK CLI__ is a tool to help professional JavaScript developers build IoT projects in a familiar way. thingsSDK manages projects for
+__thingsSDK CLI__ is a tool to help professional JavaScript developers build IoT projects in a familiar way.

 Projects created by thingsSDK CLI are set up to use the Espruino JavaScript runtime on the IoT device.